aws/aws-eks-best-practices/content/reliability.md

 Besides the limits from orchestration engines, there are limits in other AWS services, such as Elastic Load Balancing (ELB) and Amazon VPC, that may affect your application performance.
 More about EC2 limits here: [EC2 service limits](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html).

-### Networking limits considerations
+### Networking considerations
+When you create an EKS cluster, you need to specify the VPC subnets for your cluster to use, EKS requires subnets in at least two Availabiilty Zones.
+The subnets that you pass when you create the cluster influence where Amazon EKS places elastic network interfaces that are used for the control plane to worker node communication.
+We recommend a network architecture that uses private subnets for your worker nodes and public subnets for Kubernetes to create internet-facing load balancers within.
+[EKS documentation](https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html) includes more information about VPC considerations for EKS clusters.

+If your cluster has high pod churn rate, then you may also create additional subnets in each Availability Zone, in this case container autoscaling will not affect IP address allocation of other resources in your VPC.
+This can be specified by customizing the Amazon VPC CNI.

+### Amazon VPC CNI
 With Amazon EKS, the default networking driver is [Amazon VPC CNI](https://github.com/aws/amazon-vpc-cni-k8s).
-There are a few design tradeoffs that you need to make when customizing the CNI configuration.
-Each instance is bound by the [number of elastic network interfaces that can be attached and the number of secondary IP addresses it can consume](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html).
-VPC CNI caches a certain number of IP addresses so that Kubernetes scheduler can schedule pods on these worker nodes.
+The CNI plugin allocates VPC IP addresses to Kubernetes pods and it uses [Elastic Network Interface (ENI)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) for this purpose.
+Each EC2 Instance is bound by the number of elastic network interfaces that can be attached and the number of secondary IP addresses it can consume.
+Hence, the number of pods you can run on a particular EC2 Instance depends on how many ENIs can be attached to it.

+This [file](https://github.com/awslabs/amazon-eks-ami/blob/master/files/eni-max-pods.txt) is helpful when determining how many pods an EC2 instance can run.

+The CNI plugin has two componenets:

+* [CNI plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/#cni), which will wire up host's and pod's network stack when called.
+* `L-IPAMD` (aws-node daemonSet) runs on every node is a long running node-Local IP Address Management (IPAM) daemon and is responsible for:
+    * maintaining a warm-pool of available IP addresses, and
+    * assigning an IP address to a Pod.

+The CNI caches a certain number of IP addresses so that Kubernetes scheduler can schedule pods on these worker nodes.
 The IP addresses are available on the worker nodes whether you launch pods or not.
 If you need to constrain these IP addresses, you can customize them at the worker node level.
+The CNI supports customization of a number of configurations options, these options are set through environment variables.
+To configure these options, you can download aws-k8s-cni.yaml compatible with your cluster and set environment variables.
+At the time of writing, the latest release is located here https://github.com/aws/amazon-vpc-cni-k8s/blob/master/config/v1.6/aws-k8s-cni.yaml .

-Since Amazon VPC CNI assigns an IP addresses from one of the subnets from your VPC to each pod, you need to have enough IP addresses available.
-If you do not have enough IP addresses available in the subnet that the CNI uses, your pods will not receive an IP address, and the pods will remain in pending state until an IP address is released from use.
+If you do not have enough IP addresses available in the subnet that the CNI uses, your pods will not an IP address, and the pods will remain in pending state until an IP address is released from use.

 [CNI Metrics Helper](https://docs.aws.amazon.com/eks/latest/userguide/cni-metrics-helper.html) is a tool that can help you monitor number of IP addresses that are available and in use.